opennode/waldur-core/docs/index.rst

 - Template - central store shared by all environments.
 - Application instance - forked repository of a formula.
+- Orchestration - an 'overstate' binding together hosts and applications.
 - Environment - a group containing Application instance repositories.

 Connections